Working with Traumatized Parts

 Difficult Parts – Carrying Symptom Behaviours

-These are the parts, which carry the symptom by reacting automatically to triggers.
-They are often perceived as creating problems.
-They are the least flexible and the least consciously controllable.
+It is important to note that while their intentions are positive, their behavioral strategies can be problematic.
+They are least flexible and the least consciously controllable.
 They do not appear as constructive to us, and what is more, the resulting behaviour often harms ourselves and others.
+Therefore they are often perceived as creating problems or carrying the symptoms.
 As a consequence, we often reject these parts.

 Some examples of how these parts may operate include: